ajanoni/booking/README.md

+It is a working in progress projects.

 # booking project

 Booking system using reactive Quarkus.

-It is still in progress.
+Because it is using https://www.testcontainers.org/ , docker host must be installed locally or provided.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.